Extract Secure Data action

 • Click the Edit Expression button to open the Edit Expression Editor and build your expression.

-7. To optionally add another variable, click the Add update statement button.
+7. (Optional) To add another currency variable, click next to Update Statements.

 A DateTime value is a string in the format prescribed by the XML standard for date data, similar to ISO 8601.